rembold-cs151-master/Lab07/README.md

 Today you are practicing writing two functions to play a simple dice-based game.
 Follow along in the instructions to write out both functions.

-I was able to add a few very broad auto-tests to this, but owing to the random number of dice rolling, they are not very specific.
-But they can test at least some min/max cases.
+I was able to write some simple tests here to check the output of your function, despite their random nature (setting the _seed_ makes this possible).
+Really, this is a problem that you should be able to check easily just with some print statements, but this way you'll still get that happy green check if all goes well.